daiaventureira/img-repo/README.md

 # Image Repository

-This application is an image repository built using Ruby on Rails and Active Storage.
+This application is an image repository built using Ruby On Rails and Active Storage.

 ## Instalation